-Use case I

-Use case II

-Use case III

-Trucks are used on long ranges in a large variety of operations, e.g. cross-country, 24h multiple shift operations, fixed-contract transport linked to supply and production cycles.

-Trucks are deployed for high utilisation on mostly fixed routes, with multiple shifts and high mileage; the trucks partially also operate across borders.

-Trucks are used in regional distribution/delivery operations with routes leading into inner cities; the operation perimeter is defined around the depot with a lower mileage.

-Suitability for FCH technology

-FCH technology is found to be the best-suited zero-emission option for the case studies.
+Use case I Use case II Use case III Route characteristics Trucks are used on long ranges in a large variety of operations , e.g. cross-country, 24h multiple shift operations, fixed-contract transport linked t supply and production cycles. high mileage; the trucks partially Trucks are used in regional distribution/delivery operations with routes leading into inner cities ; the operation perimeter is defined around the depot with a lower mileage.
+Suitability for FCH technology FCH technology is found to be the best-suited zero-emission option for the case studies.
 If it is not for the TCO result, it is indicated by operational requirements, e.g. of 24h operation that won't allow the necessary charging time for BEV.
-However, in all case studies, Diesel is still the cheapest technology in 2023.

-The case studies have very different utilisation profiles.
-For the routes with a high daily range, FCEV are the most cost-attractive zero-emission technology - due to the long-haul transport profile.
-For the regional delivery route battery technology is shown as a potential option - however, payload restrictions point towards a better fit of FCH tech.

-For a lower daily range (and annual mileage), both FCH and battery technology have potential, with a slight costadvantage of BEV.
+However, in all case studies, Diesel is still the cheapest technology in 2023. different utilisation profiles.
+For the routes with a high daily For a lower daily range (and annual mileage), both FCH and battery technology have potential, with a slight cost- advantage of BEV.
 In cases of very low mileage, battery electric trucks could already become more cost competitive with diesel in 2023.
 However, FCEV advantages regarding flexibility and refuelling could be more favourable.